Cosine similarity in search engine optimization

 So what I basically always do is search for something in my niche, such as βSEO services in Kenyaβ, on Google and get the top-ranking websites for this phrase.
 I then collect the exact URLs that were ranked, maybe the top 5 or 10, because that is where you want to be.

-You can also use other tools such as Semrush to get these URLs, but having your primary data is always better.
+Note: You can also use other tools such as Semrush to get these URLs, but having your primary data is always better.

 With the URLs available, just import them into the script and generate a full list of keywords with the cosine similarity calculated between each other.